MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Have a good understanding of the usage meters**: You’re charged an hourly rate, prorated to the second, based on your App Service plan’s pricing tier.
 Charges apply to each scaled-out instance in your plan, based on the time the VM instance is allocated.
 Pay attention to underutilized compute resources that might be increasing your costs as result of overallocation due to suboptimal SKU selection, or poorly configured scale-in configuration.
 >
->    You can also be charged for additional App Services features like custom domain registration and custom certificates, and for other resources that might be created together with your App Service resources, like a virtual network to isolate your solution, or a Key Vault to protect workload secrets.
+>    You can be charged for additional App Services features like custom domain registration and custom certificates, and for other resources that might be created together with your App Service resources, like a virtual network to isolate your solution, or a Key Vault to protect workload secrets.
 >
 >    Review [App Services billing model](/azure/app-service/overview-manage-costs#understand-the-full-billing-model-for-azure-app-service) to learn more about this.
 >
 > - **Consider the tradeoffs between density and isolation**: App Service plans allow you to host multiple applications on the same compute, sharing environments to save costs.
 For guidance, see [Tradeoffs](#tradeoffs).
 >
-> - **Evaluate the effect of your scaling strategy on cost**: When you implement autoscaling, it's crucial to properly design, test, and configure not only for scaling out but also for scaling in.
+> - **Evaluate the effect of your scaling strategy on cost**: When you implement autoscaling, it's crucial to properly design, test, and configure for scaling out and for scaling in.
 Be precise about maximum and minimum limits on autoscaling.
 >
 >   For reliable scaling, initialize the application proactively.
 For example, instead of waiting until the CPU reaches 95% usage, trigger scaling at around 65%, to allow for sufficient time for new instances to be allocated and initialized during the scaling process.
 However, that might lead to unused capacity.
 >
 >   It's recommended that you combine and balance scaling up and scaling out mechanisms.
 For example, the app can scale up for some time and then scale out as necessary.
 It's worth exploring higher tiers because they offer larger capacity and efficient resource usage.
 Based on usage patterns, higher Premium tiers might be cost effective because they are more capable.
 >
 > - **Optimize environment costs**: Consider Basic or Free tier for running pre-production environments.
 These are low performance tiers that are less expensive.
 If these tiers are suitable, use governance to enforce those tiers, constrain the number of instances and CPUs, restrict scaling, and limit log retention, other possible configurations.
 >
 > - **Implement design patterns**: This strategy reduces the volume of requests your workload generates.
 Consider using patterns like [Backend for Frontends](/azure/architecture/patterns/backends-for-frontends) and [Gateway Aggregation](/azure/architecture/patterns/gateway-aggregation), which can reduce costs by minimizing the number of requests.
 >